What Is Labiaplasty?

 - Labia minora: These are more frequently the target of cosmetic procedures.
 The small or inner lips of the vagina are those fleshy lips extending outward.
 Large labia minora are cosmetically unsatisfying for some women.
 Moreover, they might get in the way during vaginal sex, causing pain or injury.
-A labiaplasty procedure can trim the small vaginal lips and bring them down to a size of your liking.
+A labiaplasty procedure can trim the small vaginal lips and bring them down in size.

 - Labia majora: These are the external, skin-like edges of the vaginal.
 They’re less likely to cause cosmetic concerns or require cosmetic surgery.